-Now that you've established a baseline and figured out about how much you're walking in a given day, it's time to get creative with your steps.
-If you weren't quite hitting 10,000 steps each day last week, that's totally fine!
+A good starting point is figuring out your baseline — about how much you're already walking in a day.
+Then, it's time to get creative with your steps.
+If you aren't quite hitting 10,000 steps a day (or any other step goal you've set for yourself), that's totally fine!
 Plenty of people are in the same boat as you (just read some of the posts in our challenge Facebook group for encouragement).

 Simple Ways to Walk More Throughout the Day